theolivenbaum/resin/README.md

 ####Reading and writing
 On disk an index is a file-based data store inside a directory, where documents are stored verbatim and the tokens of the fields of the documents also reside in inverted indices to allow for querying.
 To add data to a data store you direct an index writer to that directory and you create a write commit.

-Each write session is an automic operation.
+Each write session is an atomic operation.
 During writes, the last known baseline of a directory is readable and consistent with its initial state.

 A write is a commit.
 Each commit is an index.
 An index is a set of deletions and document upserts.
 Newer commits are treated as changesets to older commits.